 Case Study 1

-We were on an outreach when one of my friends approached me and asked me to assist him to exorcise evil spirits in a young man that lived nearby.
+We were on outreach when one of my friends approached me and asked me to assist him in exorcising evil spirits in a young man who lived nearby.

 Upon this, the evil spirits inside him manifested.
 The people then tried to restrain him physically, but he overpowered them easily.